Cannes Hotels 2026: 49 Real Stays From £86

 Best for: Budget-conscious families and couples who want central Cannes without paying for a sea view they won't spend much time looking at.

-15. Villa Saint Barth — Le Suquet, hillside above the old port.
+Cannes Villa St Barth — Le Suquet, hillside above the old port.
 The best-kept secret in Cannes: a converted hillside villa run as an intimate B&B-style boutique, a handful of individually decorated rooms, and a terrace with sunset views over the Vieux Port and the bay that no Croisette hotel can replicate from sea level.
 The climb up Le Suquet's cobbled lanes is part of the experience — the reward is genuine quiet and a view locals consider the best in the city.

 Breakfast is taken on the terrace, the host relationship is personal, and the Croisette is a five-to-ten-minute walk downhill whenever the seafront calls.